seppenen/GIt-user-search-service/README.md

 # Git user search application

-This application allows to search a user with params [username, location, language]
+This application allows to search a user with params [username, location, language] using GitHub Api V3